×

 We asked people in Chigasaki if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Chigasaki, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Firstly, avoid wearing shoes inside homes, temples, and certain traditional restaurants.
 There is usually a place at the entrance where you can remove and store your shoes.
 Secondly, don't stick your chopsticks vertically into your rice bowl.
 This is considered disrespectful as it resembles a ritual performed at funerals.
 Thirdly, avoid blowing your nose in public.
 It's considered rude and should be done in private.
 Fourthly, don't pour your own drink when eating in a group.
 It's customary to pour drinks for others and someone else will do the same for you.
 Fifthly, avoid tipping as it's not a common practice in Japan.
 It can sometimes be seen as insulting.
 Lastly, when visiting shrines or temples, follow the specific rules and rituals, such as washing your hands and mouth at the purification fountain before entering.
-Remember, it's always best to observe and follow the behavior of locals when you're unsure," replied a member in Chigasaki.
+Remember, it's always best to observe and follow the behavior of locals when you're unsure," explained one expat living in Chigasaki, Japan.

 About the Author